Can a Woman Really Be Sensible about Her Child?:

 Studying this painting I have even more conviction that it is the whole world a mother and child are in, and which they want to love as they are together—walking down a street, reading a book, grocery shopping, or taking a bath.
 Eli Siegel and Aesthetic Realism show grandly how what is in every work of art has the means for knowing and answering beautifully the questions of our lives.

 Barbara Spetly McClung taught in New York Public schools for many years.
-Both she and her husband Dan McClung are Aesthetic Realism Associates, and have presented thrilling talks—of which this is one— in the historic Terrain Gallery series “Art Answers the Questions of Your Life!”
-(See also her talk on Matisse’s The Blue Window).
-And with sociologist and Aesthetic Realism consultant Devorah Tarrow, she’s conducted exciting workshops at schools & conferences on “Harriet Tubman, the Underground Railroad, the Cause of Slavery, & Us!”
+She and her husband Dan McClung are Aesthetic Realism Associates and have presented talks in the Terrain Gallery series “Art Answers the Questions of Your Life.”
+And with sociologist and Aesthetic Realism consultant Devorah Tarrow, she’s conducted workshops at schools & conferences on “Harriet Tubman, the Underground Railroad, the Cause of Slavery, & Us!”

 Scroll to Top